James Jordan Born 4-20-1833, Charleston, S. Carolina

 Children of James and Mary Jordan Annabelle Jordan, b.
 5-12-1858, Jacksonville, Or.
 William Henry Jordan, b.
 3-17-1860, Whisky Gulch, Josephine County, Or.
 Walter H Jordan, b.
 1-24-1862, Homestead, East Fork Williams Creek, Or.
 Alice Jordan, b.
 3-12-1864, Homestead, East Fork Williams Creek, Or.
 Ethel Jordan, b.
 3-9-1865, Homestead, East Fork Williams Creek, Or.
 George (Frank) Jordan, b.
 3-29-1867, Homestead, East Fork Williams Creek, Or.
 Isadora Jordan, b. -1869, Homestead, East Fork Williams Creek, Or.
 Hattie Julia Jordan, b.
 10-26-1872, Homestead, East Fork Williams Creek, Or.
 Edward D. Jordan, b.12-14-1874, Homestead, East Fork Williams Creek, Or.
 Morris Jordan, died young Marvin Jordan, b.
 11-20-1879, Homestead, East Fork Williams Creek, Or.
 Roy Jordan, b.
 10-26-1885, Grants Pass, Or.

 James had built a productive farm and sold produce in Grants Pass.
 As the children grew they sold the family farm and moved to Grants Pass, where the children can get a better education.
 The farm was sold to Fremont Stackpole the same year he married their daughter Ethel.
-James purchased two lots in Grant Pass and built the Commercial Hotel.
-James Jordan had a tattoo on his arm from his seafaring days, which he would show his grandchildren only for a second at a time.
+1885, James purchased two lots in Grant Pass and built the Commercial Hotel.
 James and Mary also purchased 280 acres north of Grants Pass on Monumant Drive for $2,500.
 This would be their last home.
 James was a heavy smoker and his health declined.
 He died April 1st, 1897 and was buried in Pleasant Valley Cemetery, close to his home.
 Mary was a very independent and spunky little lady and continued to live in the home for many years.
 She made in own soap and baked her own bread in an outdoor brick oven.
 She was known for growing strawberries and beautiful roses.
 She had a reputation as a very neat person, she could wear a white dress all week and never get it dirty.
 Many of her grandchildren came to live with her at different times as they did not like to see her alone.
-She died in Wolf Creek at the home of her son Edward on April 9th, 1924, not long after her youngest son Roy was killed in Klamath Falls.
+She died in Wolf Creek at the home of her son Edward on April 9th, 1924, not long after her youngest son Roy was killed by accidental electrocution as a lineman for the power company in Klamath Falls.
 She was buried beside her son Roy, in Granite Hill Cemetery.